PRICING YOUR ARTWORK

 One of my mentors gave me a much better way of figuring prices, and her ideas have worked well for me.
 Yes, she prices by the square inch as everyone else does.
 But she suggests going to see other artists whose work is similar in nature and quality to yours; check out their pricing, then price your work just UNDER theirs!
 Then, if your work is flying off the walls, you are too cheap, so raise your prices!
 And, of course, as you become better known, or if you land a nice place to show your work, your prices increase again, and so on.
 A gallery on the other hand, will set the prices for you, usually with your cooperation.

-I suggest smaller pieces start between $0.50 to $1 per sq. inch and larger pieces 16 x 20 and up at $0.25 per inch in the beginning.
+I suggest smaller pieces start at $1 per sq. inch, 14 x 18 and up at $0.75 a sq. in.
+Then 24 x 30 and larger at $0.50 a sq. inch.
 That may sound cheap to you, but the object here is to sell your work, is it not?
-Then, as you start making money you raise the prices accordingly.
+THEN, as you start making money you raise the prices accordingly!
 Slowly though.
 If you jump too much, too quickly, then you have defeated your purpose.
 And remember, your area may be quite different than my area.
 I live where there are artists on every corner it seems, so the competition is quite stiff.
 There may not be many in your area which is a great advantage to you!
 You can ask much more for your work, especially if you are good!
 I say go for it, and again, if you make too many sales or very few sales, that should be a clue.

 If you ever get the opportunity, by the way, talk to people who purchase your paintings.
 Ask what they like about your work, and if they would recommend you to their friends.
 Be sure to thank them for purchasing, but don't act as if you are a STARVING ARTIST!
 Congratulate them on the purchase, and let them know you hope to continue the relationship in the future.
 Be sure to give them your bio and card if possible as well.
 Collectors like to know your story and share it with their friends as they admire your work in their home.